At a Glance

 Disclosure and Barring Service Check

-This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975.
-A disclosure check will be required to verify any criminal convictions.
+Please note this post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and as such it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service to check for any previous criminal convictions.

 PCN Paramedic employer: South Uttlesford Pcn